cap-js-community/odata-v2-adapter/README.md

 Point your Cloud Foundry deployment of the OData V2 adapter for CDS to the folder `gen/srv` (using manifest.json or MTA), so that the CDS models can be found via file `srv/csn.json`, during runtime execution on Cloud Foundry.

-Make sure, that all i18n property files reside next to the `csn.json` in a `i18n` or `_i18n` folder, to be detected by localization.
+Make sure that all i18n property files reside next to the `csn.json` in a `i18n` or `_i18n` folder, to be detected by localization.

 ### Multitenancy, Feature Toggles and Extensibility (MTX)